GDC-ConsumerEdge/parameter-store/README.md

 ```

 Cloud Build will then kick off and run the data loader script, but not before establishing a private connection from its
 private pool to the private IP of the database.
-The SoT files will be read, prepared, and loaded into the database.
-The
+The "Source of Truth (SoT) files" will be read, prepared, and loaded
-data loader script can be modified bespoke to your use case and even extend so that it may be run more than once.
-Note
+into the database.
+The data loader script can be modified bespoke to your use case and even extended so that it may be
-it also has a `--wipe` flag so that you can erase user-loaded data and start from a fresh dataset if needed.
+run more than once.
+Note it also has a `--wipe` flag so that you can erase user-loaded data and start from a fresh
+dataset if needed.

 ## Local Dev

 ### Postgres Setup

-1. Install Postgres 16
+1. Install PostgreSQL 16
-2. Log in to PostgresSQL as a Superuser: Use the psql command-line utility to log in as the postgres user.
+2. Log in to PostgreSQL as a Superuser: Use the psql command-line utility to log in as the postgres user.

 ```bash
 psql -U postgres